ocroquette/gradle-extools/README.md

 prepend;env;path;CMAKE_PREFIX_PATH;lib/cmake
 ```

-The separator inserted betweeen the different paths in the variable value is the standard separator used by the operating system for the PATH variable, e.g. ';' on Windows and ':' on Linux, macOS and Unix.
+The separator inserted between the different paths in the variable value is the standard separator used by the operating system for the PATH variable, e.g. ';' on Windows and ':' on Linux, macOS and Unix.

 To set an environment variable to a fixed string: